munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

-If our goal was to take a whirlwhind tour around the game's address space like some "256MB of RAM in Four Nights!" cheap vacation package, this would be a fantastic deal.
+If our goal was to take a whirlwind tour around the game's address space like some "256MB of RAM in Four Nights!" cheap vacation package, this would be a fantastic deal.
 But our goal is to run the game quickly, and <span name="chase">traipsing</span> all over main memory is *not* the way to do that.
 Remember that `sleepFor500Cycles()` function?
 Well this code is effectively calling that *all the time*.

 <aside name="chase">